nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.19 Delete user data: `reset` <a name="reset"></a>
-Deletes all module and tasks data, and the username.
+Deletes all module and tasks data, and the username,
+effectively resetting the whole program.
 The program will also prompt the user to confirm this action.
 If confirmed, the program will restart and prompt for a new username.